 Spain U21s 1-3 England U21s: Harvey Elliott on target as holders set up semi-final against Netherlands

-England booked their place in the European Under-21 Championship semi-finals with a fine 3-1 victory over Spain in Slovakia.
+England booked their place in the European U21 Championship semi-finals with a fine 3-1 victory over Spain in Slovakia.

 Captain James McAtee opened the scoring in the 10th minute and Harvey Elliott netted his second goal of the tournament five minutes later.